Pope, patriarch and Canterbury abbot issue climate appeal - NewsBreak

 The statement sought to give a sense of urgency to the upcoming U.N. climate summit, which Francis at least is expected to attend in person.
 The conference, known as COP26, is scheduled for early November in Glasgow, Scotland.

-Individuals have a role to play, but leaders bear the greatest responsibility to take courageous decisions in Glasgow, the statement said.

-“We say: choose people-centered profits; make short-term sacrifices to safeguard all our futures; become leaders in the transition to just and sustainable economies.”

 The statement was dated Sept.
-1, when their churches celebrate the world day for the care of creation.
-There was no official explanation for why it was released a week late, though the Vatican is essentially closed for business in August, suggesting summer holidays might have been to blame.
+1, when the Vatican celebrates the world day for the care of creation.
+The Vatican didn’t immediately respond when asked why the statement was released nearly a week late.